erje3158/1d_fem_dem/README.md

 alpha - mass proportional damping value

 ## Output Files:
-Output files will be generated in ./outputs in the directory ./outputs/\<PBS Name\>/<Job Number>.
-"PBS Name" is the name of the simulation specified in the PBS script, and "Job Number" is the job number assigned by the PBS queue.
+Output files will be generated in ./outputs in the directory ./outputs/\<PBS Name\>/\<Job Number\>. \<PBS Name\> is the name of the simulation specified in the PBS script, and \<Job Number\> is the job number assigned by the PBS queue.

 ## Code Compilation:
+To compile the code, "cd" into ./source, and run ./Make_Script.sh.
+"Make_Script.sh" takes the platform as an argument.
+Current platforms are "topaz" and "excalibur":
+./Make_Script.sh \<platform\>

 ## Code Submission: